-The import functionality requires that the csv file be formatted properly for handling by Mbox Remote.
+The csv import functionality requires that the csv file be formatted properly for handling by Mbox Remote.
 If the formatting is not correct, Mbox Remote will not be able to read the file, or errors may occur when the file is being read.

-- + The csv file may only hold data for one context.
-If data is created for more than one context, the data should be saved as multiple csv files, one for each context. - + The csv file requires that data be organized into lines of text, with each line representing either organizational data or one fixture's data. - + The first line of the file, known as the "header," holds the names (in order, separated by commas) of the properties listed (in corresponding order) in the fixture data in the following lines.
-The import window notes what the header should include and shows the correct order, spelling, and formatting.
+- + When importing fixture data, the csv file may only hold data for one context.
+If data is created for more than one context, the data should be saved as multiple csv files, one for each context. - + The csv file requires that data be organized into lines of text, with each line representing either organizational data (the header data) or one fixture or destination's data. - + The first line of the file, known as the "header," holds the names (in order, separated by commas) of the properties listed (in corresponding order) in the data in the following lines.
+The import window notes what the header should include and shows the correct order, spelling, and formatting of the header items.
 For example:

-''' Minimum Required .csv header: fix_reference,fix_univ,fix_addr,fix_xpos,fix_ypos Standard .csv header: fix_reference,fix_univ,fix_addr,fix_xpos,fix_ypos,fix_rotation,fix_name,fix_group,fix_merge_univ,fix_merge_addr,fix_merge_type Profile overrides .csv header: fix_pixfill,fix_level,fix_refresh,fix_mask,fix_slew '''
+Fixture Import minimum required header: fix_reference,fix_univ,fix_addr,fix_xpos,fix_ypos Fixture Import standard header: fix_reference,fix_univ,fix_addr,fix_xpos,fix_rotation,fix_name,fix_group,fix_merge_univ,fix_merge_addr,fix_merge_type Fixture Import optional overrides header: fix_pixtill,fix_level,fix_refresh,fix_mask,fix_slew Destinations Import header: protocol,universe,lp_addr

 - + Property names must follow the standards dictated and must be spelled and capitalized correctly.
-These are: - Required: fix_reference, fix_univ, fix_addr, fix_xpos, fix_ypos - Optional additions: fix_rotation, fix_name, fix_group, fix_merge_univ, fix_merge_addr, fix_merge_type - Override additions: fix_pixfill, fix_level, fix_refresh, fix_mask, fix_slew
+These are: - Fixture Required: fix_reference, fix_univ, fix_addr, fix_xpos, fix_ypos - Fixture Optional additions: fix_rotation, fix_name, fix_group, fix_merge_univ, fix_merge_addr, fix_merge_type - Fixture Override additions: fix_pixfill, fix_level, fix_refresh, fix_mask, fix_slew - Destination Required: protocol, universe, ip_addr

-If a wrong name is detected during the import process, Mbox Remote will display an error such as the one below:
+If an incorrect property name is detected during the import process, Mbox Remote will display an error such as the one below (where "fix_reference" has been spelled incorrectly):